dbelyaeff/cogearjs.org/src/pages/docs/deploy.md

 ![deploy](/images/docs/workflow/deploy.svg)

-After deploy is done your site will br available online.
+After the deployment is done, your site will be available online.